kkonopko/kkonopko.github.io/_posts/2020-02-15-restoring-privacy-part-4-storage-and-cal.md

 password and remained locked after several unclean reboots), I'm back on Synology safely kept at home: calendar, WebDAV and pretty much everything except for email.
-It's a pity it does not support full desk encryption but for the time being it's a minor disadvantage.
+It's a pity it does not support full disk encryption but for the time being it's a minor disadvantage.